 STX ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of September 8, 2023 in the Class Action Filed on Behalf of Seagate Technology Holdings plc Shareholders

-/EIN News/ -- NEW YORK, July 19, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Seagate Technology Holdings plc (NASDAQ: STX) alleging that the Company violated federal securities laws.
+NEW YORK, July 24, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Seagate Technology Holdings plc (NASDAQ: STX) alleging that the Company violated federal securities laws.

 Class Period: September 15, 2020 to October 25, 2022